Margaret of Hungary: Empress

 Isaac had been deposed and blinded in 1195 by his brother Alexios III Angelos who then assumed the throne.
 Isaac was imprisoned, but it's not yet clear if Margaret was also.
 Her step-son Alexios IV Angelos had escaped and went to join the military discussions which were shortly to launch the Fourth Crusade.
-There, he and others convinced the Crusaders to attack Constantinople in order to depose his uncle and restore his imprisoned father and himself to the throne.
-This was done, but his restored reign was short-lived, as the Crusaders took over the empire for themselves.
+There, he and others convinced the Crusaders to besiege Constantinople in order to depose his uncle and restore his imprisoned father and himself to the throne.
+This was done, but his restored reign was short-lived, as the Crusaders took over the empire for themselves in 1204.

 Queen of Thessalonica

 Margaret's husband Isaac died in February 1204, "whose end was accelerated by the fate of his son", who was "strangled in his dungeon after poison had failed to do its work".
 When Boniface of Montferrat, commander of the land forces at the taken of Constantinople, took the Boukoleon Palace, it was found that Margaret had taken refuge there alongside another dowager empress, the French Agnes of France.
 Boniface was one of only two contenders put forth to be elected emperor, but he lost to Baldwin IX, Count of Flanders.
 As compensation, he was granted "all the territories on the Asiatic side of the Bosphorus as well as the Ille de Griesse [the Peloponnese]."
 The coronation of the new emperor took place in the church of St Sophia on May 16, 1204.

-Later that year, in Constantinople the widowed Margaret, dowager Empress, married Boniface of Montferrat, and returned to the rites of the Latin church.
+Later that year, in Constantinople the widowed Margaret, dowager Empress, married Boniface of Montferrat, with the wedding taking place according to the rites of the Latin church.
+The marriage was intended to both bolster Boniface's position with the Byzantine aristocracy and provide him with Margaret's Hungarian connection.

+According to Pope Innocent, after the marriage Margaret initially 'shrank from returning to Latin ways so immediately, as a too impudent champion of the Greek custom,' but was pressured by the papacy and her husband to return to the Roman Catholic church.
+When she accepted a Latin blessing, the pope wrote to her an offered his congratulations.

-Evidently in this same year of 1204, but after his new marriage, Boniface requested that he be allowed to exchange his lands in Asia for the Kingdom of Thessalonica, which he considered to be better suited for a political alignment with his new brother-in-law Andrew, then Regent of Hungary who would then be his neighbour, and the new emperor agreed to this exchange.
+In this same year of 1204, but after his new marriage, Boniface requested that he be allowed to exchange his lands in Asia for the Kingdom of Thessalonica, which he considered to be better suited for a political alignment with his new brother-in-law Andrew, then Regent of Hungary who would then be his neighbor, and the new emperor agreed to this exchange.
 Boniface however did not enjoy his domains in peace, being engaged in almost constant warfare until his death.
 Margaret's step-daughter Agnes of Montferrat was married to the new emperor, Henry of Flanders, in February 1207.
 That same year, Boniface was returning to Thessalonica when he was ambushed by Bulgarians.
 He was taken alive and decapitated, his head being sent to Kaloyan of Bulgaria.

 With Boniface, Margaret had a son: